AguaClara/String-Digester/Summer_2019/Distribution_Designs/basin_with_holes.md

 | 6 | 10.0 | 109.48 | 0.091 | 7.03 |
 | 7 |  5.0 | 110.12 | 0.045 | 3.49 |

-**Note:** Trial 3 may not be valid as this was done before we decided exactly when we were going to stop the timer
+**Note:** Trial 3 may not be valid as this was done before we decided exactly when we were going to stop the timer.
+It will be excluded from the report for this reason.

 Flowrate per string was calculated by multiplying the total flowrate by 1000 and dividing by the total number of strings which was 13